From the 4 February 2014 Mayo Clinic Press Release

 What Altarum finds is that people are preparing in advance of their doctor’s appointments – preparing questions, which means spending time thinking through symptoms, family histories, observations of daily living, and other factors that may feed into an acute situation or a question about how to stay well, fit, and out of the health system.

 Admittedly everyone have the same feeling when they are compelled by physiologic abnormality to visit the doctor.
 Anxiety is the leading cause of why people delay seeing a doctor, they would tend to rationalize their illness until it interferes with their day to day living.
 Anxiety is a common feeling especially if you have no idea of what your illness is, could it be life threatening or just a minor glitch?
+One should not be afraid to visit the doctor it is their job to diagnose our illness and provide us with medical interventions to maintain the homeostasis of our body.
+Some people when visiting the doctor don’t know what to do or what to say, some would even freeze as if that they are being interrogated.
+The doctor can’t help you unless you are willing to help the doctor!
+Yes, he may relay on laboratory findings but it will only tell him the status of your body physiologically the doctors needs to know what you feel and what part of your body bothers you the most.
+So how do you get the most out of your doctor?

 ….An analysis of four years of Medicare prescription records shows that some doctors and other health professionals across the country prescribe large quantities of drugs that are potentially harmful, disorienting or addictive.
 Federal officials have done little to detect or deter these hazardous prescribing patterns.